A Day in the Life of a Day Trader

 Save each screenshot with a name: month-day-year.
 Create a folder on your computer and store these files for later review.

-Each weekend go through the screenshots from the prior week.
+Each weekend, go through the screenshots from the prior week.
 Note where you made mistakes and what you could improve on.
 Practice these specific issues in a demo account during non-trading hours.

 Outside of trading review time, your work is done.
 There is no homework unless you need to work on a specific trading issue.

-Final Word on the Day in the Life a Day Trader
+A Final Word on the Day in the Life a Day Trader

 Day trading isn't always exciting; many days are actually quite boring.
 Most day traders will admit that they love what they do, though.
 If you know your strategies well, not much will surprise you or get your adrenaline pumping...although the outcome of each trade is unknown when you take it.
 That does make it fun, but it should never be viewed as gambling.

 Most day traders have brief days, working two to five hours per day.
 Five hours is high.
-Add on a few minutes each day for preparation, and review at the end of the day and week, and day trading still isn't very time consuming.
+Add on a few minutes each day for preparation, and review at the end of the day and week, and day trading still isn't very time-consuming.
 You will have lots of time to focus on other interests.
 This is the end result of a lot of practice, though.
 It often takes five months or more of solid practice every day and on weekends before you can open a live account and expect to make a consistent income off only trading for a couple hours a day.

 Stay focused while you trade, but also review each week.
-Taking screenshots of each day you trade provides a historic record of every trade you took, and since it shows the circumstances of the trade this method is superior to a written trading journal.
+Taking screenshots of each day you trade provides a historical record of every trade you took, and since it shows the circumstances of the trade this method is superior to a written trading journal.